Effective customer data management doesn't require a massive master data management platform, according to a recent

-Companies that achieve a return on investment (ROI) from customer data management (CDM) come from different industries but have notable similarities, according to the report
+Companies that achieve a return on investment (ROI) from customer data management (CDM) come from different industries but have notable similarities, according to the report from Aberdeen Group Inc.

 CDM is a subset of master data management (MDM) that refers to the practice of synchronizing and standardizing customer data.
 Boston-based analyst firm Aberdeen Group surveyed 225 companies to determine what CDM leaders do differently from average performers.
 Effective CDM is not just about having integrated, clean customer data, it's about leveraging data to increase revenue and profitability, according to study author Leslie Ament, director of customer intelligence research with Aberdeen.
 Above-average and best-in-class companies, or "leaders," attain greater than 20% annual improvement in retention rates, revenues, data accuracy and partner/customer satisfaction rates, the study found.
 The study revealed those actions that helped leaders get ROI from CDM.

 All survey respondents agreed that the biggest challenge with CDM is extracting and normalizing customer data from multiple sources -- but leaders use different technologies to solve the problem, Ament said.
 According to the study, 48% of the leaders using customer relationship management (CRM) systems plan to extend their use for CDM initiatives.
 Of the leaders using ERP systems, 32% reported plans to extend their usage.
 Above-average and average performers were twice as likely as below-average performers to use CDI and data quality tools, and leaders were nearly twice as likely to use a service-oriented architecture or Web services platform to facilitate data integration.
 Notably, none of the companies in the top tiers reported using enterprise MDM platforms.

 "The takeaway for companies contemplating MDM is to do a pilot program with customer data or product data first, refine it -- then roll it out," Ament said.

 Measure both IT and business performance metrics